orm81zp/assistant-bot/README.md

 ### birthdays

-Used to display birthdays that will happen in days range (7 days by default): `birthdays [days range]`
+Used to display birthdays that will happen in days range (7 days by default): `birthdays [days range]`.

 The example of the output with default days range: